IEEE Gujarat Section History

 Awards and Recognitions

-- 2009 Outstanding Volunteer Award for Dr Anil K Roy
+- 2017 Meritorious Service Award of IEEE Sensor Council to Dr Anil K Roy

 - 2011 MGA Achievement Award for Mr Deepak Mathur